Title

 1 About SheepVar

-Overall, SheepVar provides a curated and standardized variant resource that serves as a foundational reference for ovine genomics research and facilitates studies in sheep genetics, evolutionary biology, and precision breeding.
+Overall, SheepVar provides a curated and standardized resource for browsing, interpreting and prioritizing sheep genomic variants, supporting studies in sheep population genomics, functional genomics, evolutionary biology and molecular breeding.

 3 Overview of the Home page